About the National Churches Trust

 Our grants committee meets three times a year and decides which churches in need of support will receive grants from us.

-‘For Churches’, our new strategy, is an ambitious plan setting out the ways in which we will support churches across the UK for the next three years.
+‘For Churches’, our strategy, is an ambitious plan setting out the ways in which we will support churches across the UK to stay open and in good repair.

 Read the strategy